csswizardry/csswizardry.github.com/_posts/2023-07-01-in-defence-of-domcontentloaded.md

 chiefly to monitor how long it takes to parse the `<head>` and its CSS.

-The User Timing API is far more suited to this kind of monitoring than something like `DOMContentLoaded`—I would only look at `DOMContentLoaded` if we don’t yet have appropriate metrics in place.
+The User Timing API is far more suited to this kind of monitoring than something like `DOMContentLoaded` — I would only look at `DOMContentLoaded` if we don’t yet have appropriate metrics in place.

 Still, the key and most interesting takeaway for me is that if all we have